 - What would be the expected progression of positions if one were to enter this field and make it a career?
 There is a wide variance in career paths and salary scales in law.
 Some students come out of law school and go to work for large or multi-national law firms.
 In these firms, you must start as an associate and work your way up to junior partner, partner, and finally senior partner.
 Others choose to work for medium or small firms, hoping to eventually become a partner with their name on the letterhead.
 Still others choose to become government attorneys, working for the public defender, the county attorney’s office, the attorney general, or another agency, sometimes at much lower salaries.
 My goal was always to work for myself, so that I could choose my clients and control my own caseload.
 I became a Family lawyer because I like working with people, and I care deeply about children and families.
 The most important thing is to find your area of interest and follow it, regardless of the income level.
 I know many, many lawyers in high-paid positions who hate their jobs.
 You’ve gotta love what you do!

 - What are the time demands that accompany this type of work?
 If you want to be an attorney, you’d better be prepared to work.
 As with any executive-type job, it is likely that you will work long hours, and weekends, too.
-Lawyers working in firms usually have a billable-hour requirement (between 2000 and 2400 hours per year).
 For many lawyers, especially sole practitioners, your income depends upon the number of hours you work.
-The more you work, the more you can make.
 I learned that early in my career.
+And, for me, it wasn’t about the money.
+Being a great lawyer was important, and also being able to devote time to my family.
 That’s why I decided open my own law firm.
 By doing this, I was able to control my hours, and my caseload.
 By limiting the number of cases I accepted, I was able to really focus on the client’s matter and give each client the attention that she/he needed and deserved.
 I adjusted my work schedule to be able to be home for dinner, and to be an active, involved husband and father.
 Many, many nights I brought files home and worked after the kids went to sleep, but I always made sure to be there for them during their waking hours, to attend their school activities and doctor appointments, to get to know their friends, to coach their sports teams, and to spend plenty of one-on-one time with each of them.
-(Why would someone choose to practice Family Law but not care enough to be the best husband and father to his own family?)
+(Why would someone choose to practice Family Law but not care about being the best husband and father to his own family?)
 As a lawyer, I have been able to enjoy a comfortable lifestyle, put my children through college, and develop friendships with many of my clients.
-I don’t miss the mansion on Camelback Mountain.
+I don’t miss having a house on Camelback Mountain.

 - Would work in this field be likely to exert any impact on one’s health?
 Good question.
 Being a lawyer could definitely affect your health, if you let it.
 The rate of alcoholism among lawyers is high, from what I’ve heard (and seen).
 But I that’s the case with many careers.
 I’m sure there are a lot of realtors, developers, and bankers walking around with ulcers and other health problems.
 The key is to learn how to manage stress.
 And loving your job helps, too.
 I work hard and take my job seriously.
 I’m passionate about helping my clients and being a strong advocate for them.
 I truly love what I do for a living.
 And in addition to work, I also “have a life” and plenty of friends and hobbies.
 So, along with the stress of being a lawyer, there’s also great satisfaction – and even (dare I say) fun!